mSourire/db-gem/README.md

 db = DB::Database.new :test
 db.create_table :persons, name: "String", age: "Fixnum", sex: "String"

-#Instance, class variables and attribute accessors are defined dynamically on basis of table schemas
+#Instance, class variables and attribute accessors are defined dynamically
-#So, it's possible to define classes like this, to start using the "database" and work with data:
+#on basis of table schemas.
+The agreement is that a table name must be given
+#in lower case and represent a plural noun; the name of a corresponding class
+#must be a singular capitilized noun.
+So, having a table called "persons",
+#it's possible to define related to it class like this:

 class Person < Record
   scope :women, -> { where sex: "f" }